KapilAthreya/CodingforAll/README.md

 # CodingforAll
-It consists of many hackerrank solutins
+It consists of many hackerrank solutions